 Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team.
 Updated on December 18, 2020

-So you’ve decided to start your #PeriodsOptional journey, and you are using birth control to skip your period.
-You’re excited to live your new period-free life.
-But a few months later, breakthrough bleeding has messed up your plans.
+So, you’ve decided to start using your birth control to skip your period (#PeriodsOptional, everyone!)
+Living a period-free life is exciting at first, but a few months later… breakthrough bleeding starts messing up your plans.

 What causes breakthrough bleeding?